pilotmoon/PopClip-Extensions/README.md

 When you select the above text, PopClip will offer an "Install Extension" action.
 Clicking it will install the above extension directly, without any need for config files or a .popclipext folder.

-If the extension is of type Shortcut, Service, URL, Key Combo or JavaScript (without network entitlement), the extension snippet install wihtout the usual "unsigned extension" prompt.
+If the extension is of type Shortcut, Service, URL, Key Combo or JavaScript (without network entitlement), the extension snippet install without the usual "unsigned extension" prompt.

 The format of a snippet is a simply a regular PopClip extension config in YAML format, with the addition of a comment header beginning with `# popclip` (or `#popclip`).
 All features of regular extensions can be used, with the limitation that no additonal files (such as icon files or scripts) can be used.
 Extension snippets can be a maximum of 1000 characters.